 This week you will be writing the script for your presentation and selecting visuals to help bring your story to life.
 We will guide you through this process.

 Week 8 is about getting your presentation on video, and then practicing and tweaking it until you are happy and excited with the final version.

-Note: You don’t have to share your video with anyone–that will be totally up to you.
+Note: You don’t have to share your video with us–that will be totally up to you.

 The reason for filming yourself presenting to an imaginary audience is to enable you to create and perfect a powerful, persuasive, compelling presentation that will inspire others to join or support you as you bring your vision into reality.

-Based on my experience working with hundreds of students and clients creating and perfecting their presentations, I can predict with confidence that you will probably be a little embarrassed by your first performance and that you will be amazed and proud of your final performance.
+Based on Terry’s experience working with hundreds of students and clients creating and perfecting their presentations, we can predict with confidence that you will probably be a little embarrassed by your first performance and that you will be amazed and proud of your final performance.